Jordan-Camilletti/glowing-broccoli/README.md

 You eat more than 4 pounds of broccoli a year

 Broccoli consumption has increased 950% in the last 25 years

+"I do not like broccoli.
+And I haven’t liked it since I was a little kid and my mother made me eat it.
+And I’m President of the United States and I’m not going to eat any more broccoli." - George Bush.

+Broccoli is the 6th most misspelt english word